aldookware/ensibuuko/README.md

 #### Get started
 ##### General Requirements
+All development stacks used are already setup with in docker. the following are the tools used
    - PHP 7.2
    - [Docker](https://www.docker.com/)
+   - Laravel 5.8
    - composer (php dependency manager)
    - vue-cli (frontend app)
    - Node 10.15
+   - MYSQL 5.7

 #### Setup
 - Clone the code base